hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 Optional:

+* `api_key` (string) - The API key used to access OpenStack.
+Some OpenStack installations require this.
+If not specified, Packer will attempt to read this from the `SDK_API_KEY` environmental variable.

 * `project` (string) - The project name to boot the instance into.
 Some OpenStack installations require this.
 If not specified, Packer will attempt to read this from the `SDK_PROJECT` or `OS_TENANT_NAME` environmental